AyahHelal/ayahhelal.github.io/_pages/home.md

 ### Welcome!

-I'm a lecturer in Computer Science at the University of Exeter, and I wanted to share my research and experiences with others.
+I'm a lecturer in artificial intelligence at Manchester Metropoliton Univeristy, and I wanted to share my research and experiences with others.
 On this blog, I'll be writing about interesting stuff I find in my research, as well as my journey as a lecturer in the UK.

 I hope you'll join me on this journey!